unbit/uwsgi-docs/Python.rst

   in which case you'll have to set the ``debug`` option in your pecan configuration file to False -- or revert to single process environment.

-Using the uwsgi_admin Django app
+Using the django-uwsgi Django app
 --------------------------------

 First of all you need to get the ``django_uwsgi`` app from https://github.com/unbit/django-uwsgi (once it was in the ``django`` directory of the distribution).